Ricin: Terrorist use

 Ricin has been involved in a number of actual or planned attacks on individuals.
 As of 2025, the only successful murder using ricin occurred in 1978.
 The Bulgarian dissident Georgi Markov was assassinated by Bulgarian secret police who surreptitiously shot him on a London street with what was later found to have been a modified umbrella using compressed gas to fire a tiny pellet containing ricin into his leg.
 He died in a hospital a few days later; his body was passed to a special poison branch of the British Ministry of Defence that discovered the pellet during an autopsy.
 The prime suspects were the Bulgarian secret police: Georgi Markov had defected from Bulgaria some years previously and had subsequently written books and made radio broadcasts that were highly critical of the Bulgarian communist regime.
 However, it was believed at the time that Bulgaria would not have been able to produce the pellet, and it was also believed that the KGB had supplied it.
-The KGB denied any involvement, although high-profile KGB defectors Oleg Kalugin and Oleg Gordievsky later confirmed the KGB's involvement.
+The KGB denied any involvement, although high-profile KGB defectors Oleg Kalugin and Oleg Gordievsky later claimed the KGB's involvement.
 Soviet dissident Aleksandr Solzhenitsyn developed (but survived) ricin-like symptoms after an encounter in 1971 with KGB agents.

 Ten days before the attack on Georgi Markov another Bulgarian defector, Vladimir Kostov, survived a similar attack.
 Kostov was standing on an escalator of the Paris metro when he felt a sting in his lower back above the belt of his trousers.
 He developed a fever, but recovered.
 After Markov's death the wound on Kostov's back was examined and a ricin-laced pellet identical to the one used against Markov was removed.